Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

-- Wiring harness quality is the main concern when ascertaining the robustness of a gaming headset.
+Wiring harness quality is the main concern when ascertaining the robustness of a gaming headset.
 Upon receipt of a new headset, it is advisable to put it into operation and check for wiring problems.
-Visually confirm that some form of stress relief protects plug and switch connections.
-Then gently bend the wire at these points, listening for crackling or sudden loss of sound.
-Although my device works fine, the wires used in gameing headsets are quite thin, and users should be careful not to overly strain points where they connect or terminate.
+Visually confirm that some form of stress relief protects plug and switch connections, then gently bend the wire at these points, listening for crackling or sudden loss of sound.
+Although my device works fine, the wires used in gaming headsets are quite thin, and users should be careful not to overly strain points where they connect or terminate.

 Questions & Answers